matttiu/2048-Project/README.md

 There is none i just did this as a passion project to test myself.

 # Will you Update this?
-Probably note unless someone discovers something Game breaking due to it being an already existing Game.
+Probably not unless someone discovers something Game breaking due to it being an already existing Game.

 # Licensing
 Check the license in the Repo.

 # Final Notes
 I do not claim to have invented this Game all Credit goes to Gabriele Cirulli for the Original Game Design.
-This is mainly uploaded here for the future as a reference or for myself but if you have fun with it you do put a smile on my face. :)
+This is mainly uploaded here for the future as a reference or for myself but if you have fun with it you do put a smile on my face :)
-Matttiu